html-creator/Laser-Invasion/README.md

 ## A game with lasers!!

 # to play:
-- install python with pip
+- install python and pip

 - in command prompt type pip install pygame